hr98w/awesome-sora-prompts/README.md

 ---
 [Sora](https://openai.com/sora) is an AI model that can create realistic and imaginative scenes from text instructions from OpenAI.
 OpenAI is teaching AI to understand and simulate the physical world in motion, with the goal of training models that help people solve problems that require real-world interaction.

-Sora can generate videos up to a minute long while maintaining visual quality and adherence to the user’s prompt.
+Sora can provide following functions:
+* text to video
+* animating images
+* extending generated videos
+* video to video editing
+* connecting videos
+* image generation (text to image)

 📖 In this repository, you will find a variety of prompts that can be used with Sora.
 We have assigned different tags based on the style of the videos, allowing you to quickly find examples of prompts and the generated videos according to the tags, and modify them as needed.